ahsanu123/ireng/README.md

 Ireng is custom Black Magic Probe Based on STM32F103RCT.
 Only for fun 😙 and learning about debugging in microcontroller.

+## 🌳 TODO LOG

+- Add SPI Flash from windbond, jumat 17 januari 2025 at 19:51
+- re-check schematic,  jumat 17 januari 2025 at 19:51
+- add usb type c, and use usb micro b as backup,  jumat 17 januari 2025 at 19:51

 ## 🧱 Reference